David Sorkin: Reception

 Sorkin's books have had a notable impact.
 The American Historical Review described Sorkin's The Religious Enlightenment: Protestants, Jews, and Catholics from London to Vienna as a work that makes "very interesting discoveries about the parallel developments within different religions in the eighteenth century."
 Similarly, The New York Times described it as a "persuasive work" about how "Europe's major religions produced movements of religious reform compatible with the enlightenment."
 Central European History reviewed it as a book of "very great importance, for early modernists and modern historians alike."

-Sorkin has received fellowships from the National Endowment for the Humanities (1994-5) and the John Simon Guggenheim Memorial Foundation (2005–06).
+Sorkin has received fellowships from the National Endowment for the Humanities (1994–5) and the John Simon Guggenheim Memorial Foundation (2005–06).
+In the Spring of 2010, Sorkin was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
 He is a fellow of the American Academy for Jewish Research.